iDroid-Project/openiBoot/README.md

 **Put your phone into recovery mode**: hold home whilst powering on until you see the iTunes logo.

-*NOTE: For the 3GS, iPhone4 and iPad, you must put your device into DFU mode instead.*
+*NOTE: For the 3GS, iPhone4, iPad and Apple TV 2G, you must put your device into DFU mode instead.*

 **Run:**
 `../utils/syringe/loadibec openiboot.img3`